 Air is common.
 So common that we don’t think about it most of the time.
-Maybe if we’re scaling a mountain and the chemical composition of what we’re breathing starts to change, or have just finished a marathon and are struggling to catch a normal breath.
+Typically only if we’re scaling a mountain and the chemical composition of what we’re breathing starts to change, or have just finished a marathon and are struggling to catch our breath.

 But beyond nonstandard circumstances, air is valueless.
 It’s the most valuable thing in the world in that it allows us to exist, but it’s also valueless.